 • Scholar completes Form I-9 at HR Service Center within first 3 days of H-1B employment at UMB.

-You will need to submit an H-1B Employee Request if:
+Submit an H‑1B Employee Request when:

-H-1B Employee Request
+H-1B Employee Request from the Department

-This first form collects information about the position.
+This form collects information about the position.

 Potential Uploads: